Renting an RV to Travel through Europe

 With the boring details of jobs out of the way, we were set to go.
 Except this time we wanted something different, some way to see more of the country.

-Avis/Caraway is located in Rueil-Malmaison, a suburb of Paris.
-They wanted $50 to pick us up and drive us to the location.
+Car rental companies wanted at least $50 to pick us up and drive us to the location.
 Checking the map I figured that taking the RER ($4.50) then a taxi ($5) I could save $40.
 (I dont recommend this on weekends.)

 It took us a bit to get the hang of things, but once we did we had two of the best weeks of travel weve ever had and all at a price that didnt require us to check the bank account every two days.
 In the end we came up with nine reasons why an RV is better than any other mode of transportation: